margiechubin/chocolate-chips/src/content/a11ytoconf/a11yToConf.md

 path: '/blog/a11ytoconf'
 date: '2019-10-30'
 title: 'Accessibility Toronto 2019'
-excerpt: 'My thoughts on A11yToConf 2019'
+excerpt: 'Highlights from A11yToConf 2019'
 tags: ['accessibility']
 ---